KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 ### Contrasting the Implementations

-Simon's [TIL implementation](https://github.com/simonw/til) uses [Datasette](https://datasette.readthedocs.io/), an SQL tool he created and develops as part of a John S. Knight Journalism Fellowship at Stanford.
+Simon's [TIL implementation](https://github.com/simonw/til) uses [Datasette](https://datasette.readthedocs.io/), an SQL tool he created and develops as part of a Stanford John S. Knight Journalism Fellowship.
 Although I have no doubt that Simon's implementation is a stellar approach that leverages a very cool and useful tool (I plan to use it in the future in a project of my own!), I wanted to start from a blank slate and beginner mindset.
 I felt his implementation was too opinionated for my current needs.

 So, I moved on to Andrei Cioara's [TIL implementation](https://github.com/aicioara/til/) and Raegon Kim's [TIL implementation](https://github.com/raycon/til/).

 Both implementations use `os.walk()`, but the programs are structured very differently.
-For me, Andrei Cioara's implementation was the simplest of the four to understand and Raegon Kim's the most difficult to understand.
+For me, Andrei Cioara's implementation was the simplest of the four to understand and Raegon Kim's the most difficult.

 In Andrei Cioara's implementation, the bulk of the program exists within the `main()` function and executes from beginning to end, like a consecutive list of instructions.
 The program executes `os.walk()` once to create a simple list of categories and file links.